New York State Small Business Development Center: Impact and Recognition

 The NYSBDC plays a significant role in the New York State economy by supporting small businesses, which are a major driver of job creation and innovation.
 While specific comprehensive impact studies solely focused on NYSBDC are less readily available in broad public sources, the national SBDC network as a whole has demonstrated substantial economic impact.
 Studies and reports from organizations like the Government Accountability Office and independent research groups highlight the SBDC network's positive contributions to small business survival rates, job creation, and revenue growth across the United States.
 Individual success stories of businesses assisted by NYSBDC are often featured on the NYSBDC website and in local news outlets, showcasing the program's tangible benefits to entrepreneurs and local communities throughout New York.

 The NYSBDC's consistent operation since 1984 and its integration within the SUNY system and the national SBDC network indicate its established presence and ongoing relevance in the small business support ecosystem of New York.

-In the context of COVID-19 recovery efforts, the NYSBDC contributed to New York's broader small business assistance initiatives, such as the “COVID-19 Pandemic Small Business Recovery Grant Program,” a state program that provided awards of US $5,000 to $50,000 to eligible businesses.
-The NYSBDC continues to serve as a statewide network of regional centers and outreach offices, offering no-cost business counseling and training to New York entrepreneurs, startups and established small businesses.